jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

 Minor intervals can be found one fret below the major ones.

 Compare any tetrachord to this mode to quickly identify the intervals of its scale degrees.

+To practice in the key of C,
+play a C major chord in the A shape with root on the 5th string 3rd fret.

+{% include figure.html
+    caption="C Ionian mode tetrachords on 5th and 6th strings."
+    url="/assets/figures/modes/C-ionian.svg"
+    class="chord row"
+%}

 ### (6) Aeolian - minor